crnbrdrck/Monopoly/Server.md

 ## State
 The Server will have the following pieces of state:

-1. Map of Player objects to socket objects
-    - This is to allow the Board to send messages based solely on Player objects alone

-2. An instance of the Board class
+1. An instance of the Board class
     - This is what will actually run the game.
     - The Server will receive and parse messages from Clients and call appropriate methods in the Board for game state updates

+2. A map of addresses to Player objects
+    - This is so the Server can pass Player object parameters to the Board
+    - The socket will be stored in the Player class

 ## Methods
 The Server will have the following methods to be used by Board: